oemof/oemof-thermal/docs/concentrating_solar_power.rst

 .. math::
     E_{coll} = E_{on_coll} \cdot X^{3/2}

-The efficiency on the collector is calculated with
+The efficiency of the collector is calculated with

 .. math::
     \eta_C = \eta_0 * \kappa(\varTheta) - c_1 \cdot \frac{\Delta T}{E_{coll}}\